Framework

 For display purposes, WebShell splits the page into Header, Menu, Content and Footer sections.
 On most websites, only the Content section tends to change between pages and so normally only this section is downloaded by WebShell when new pages are opened.
 This gives a better visual experience and saves both time and data - especially important when websites are viewed on mobiles with set data allowances and variable quality connections.

-WebShell also offers a host of other features, including a site preloader, image slide galleries, newsfeed, audio and video players, liquid page layout, auto-balancing columns, page tracking and many others.
+WebShell also offers a host of features, including a site preloader, image slide galleries, newsfeed, audio and video players, liquid/responsive page layout, auto-balancing columns, custom page tracking and many other features.
 It is also aware of Bank Holidays, Easter, Christmas and New Year periods and even when the clocks go forward and back.
 This allows for such things as conditional content or page decoration to suit the time of year, all of which can be set in advance to appear automatically as and when required.
-There is even a 'dark-mode' feature, an especially useful battery-saving option for mobile devices with OLED displays.
+There is even a battery-saving 'dark-mode' option for mobiles with OLED displays or night-time use to reduce screen glare.

 In Use